leboncoin/atelier-initiation-golang/1_premier_programme/README.md

 )

 func Test_1_plus_1_should_be_2(t *testing.T) {
-	result := 1 + 2 // this will not work
+	result := 1 + 2 // code under test; will fail at first
 	if result != 2 {
 		t.Errorf("expected '%v', got '%v'", 2, result)
 	}